 The Wittenschlaeger Employment Agreement provides that Mr. Wittenschlaeger is entitled to receive an annual base salary of two hundred-eighty thousand dollars (\$280,000), payable in equal installments semi-monthly pursuant to the Company's normal payroll practices.
 For the 2021 fiscal year, Mr. Wittenschlaeger was eligible to receive a partial bonus as determined by the Board, based upon the achievement of short-term target objectives and performance criteria as agreed upon by Mr. Wittenschlaeger and the Board, with such partial bonus payable no later than March 15, 2022.
 Mr. Wittenschlaeger is also eligible to receive, for subsequent fiscal years during the term of his employment, periodic bonuses up to 50% of his annual base salary upon achievement of target objectives and performance criteria, payable on or before March 15 of the fiscal year following the fiscal year to which the bonus relates.
+For the fiscal year ended December 31, 2022, Mr. Wittenschlaeger was awarded a bonus of \$132,500.
 Targets and performance criteria shall be established by the Board after consultation with Mr. Wittenschlaeger, but the evaluation of Mr. Wittenschlaeger's performance shall be at the Board's sole discretion.
 The Wittenschlaeger Employment Agreement also entitles Mr. Wittenschlaeger to receive customary benefits and reimbursement for ordinary business expenses and relocation expenses of \$15,000.

-In connection with Wittenschlaeger's appointment and as an inducement to enter into the Wittenschlaeger Employment Agreement, the Company granted Mr. Wittenschlaeger 450,000 shares of the Company's restricted common stock, pursuant to a restricted stock award agreement entered into by the Company with Mr. Wittenschlaeger on September 23, 2021 (the "Restricted Stock Award Agreement"), which shares shall vest in tranches of 90,000 shares upon the achievement of certain stock price, market capitalization and business milestones.
+In connection with Wittenschlaeger's appointment and as an inducement to enter into the Wittenschlaeger Employment Agreement, the Company granted Mr. Wittenschlaeger 56,250 shares of the Company's restricted Common Stock, pursuant to a restricted stock award agreement entered into by the Company with Mr. Wittenschlaeger on September 23, 2021, which shares shall vest in tranches of 11,250 shares upon the achievement of certain stock price, market capitalization and business milestones.